Pre-Collegiate Summer Scholars Program

 What do students in the program do?

-Students participating in the program are enrolled into summer session courses (such as English, math, biology, quantitative skills preparation, college achievement seminar, computer science, economics, psychology, or architecture) to enhance first-semester performance.
-Students take two or three courses, and all summer courses will be part of the student’s permanent record at Cornell.
+Students participating in the program are enrolled into PSSP summer session courses (such as writing, math, and other content-based courses) to prepare them for their first-semester at Cornell.
 Specific courses for each student will be determined in advance by the student’s college advisor.
 During the program students meet with their college advisors to discuss progress and to plan future course schedules.
-In addition, students are involved in workshops, field trips, guest lectures, and a variety of social and cultural activities.
+In addition, students are involved in workshops, guest lectures, and a variety of social and cultural activities.

 What are the costs?